kovan-testnet/config/README.md

 ### Windows

+To run Kovan on windows, edit the Parity startup shortcut and append `--chain kovan`.

+Right click the shortcut -> Properties -> edit the "Target" field to end with `...party.exe" --chain kovan`.

-A set up guide video for windows has also been created: https://www.youtube.com/watch?v=dTjstkfOT8E
+A set up guide video for windows has also been created: https://www.youtube.com/watch?v=dTjstkfOT8E (You no longer need to mess around with the config.json file; just add `--chain kovan`)

 ## Authorities (Block Validators)